xinwenfu/GenCyber/Firewall/README.md

 Once we understand the firewalls, we will introduce firewall rules, which are used to block and allow certain network traffic.
 Network traffic refers to network packets or messages.
 As a concrete example of firewall, we are going to introduce the Windows firewall called Windows Defenser Firewall.
-We will talk about how to define rules to block IP addresses and block and allow *ping*, which is a network applciation.
+We will talk about how to define rules to block IP addresses and block and allow *ping*, which is a network applciation testing if a computer with an IP is online or offline.
 At last we are going to introduce the hands-on labs for this lecture.

 ## Overview of Defense in Depth